BleuBleu/KiraStudioPublic/Docs/docs/generators.md

 A generic supersaw oscillator with adjustable voice count, detune spread, and blend between center and detuned voices.
 Can use waveforms beyond a traditional saw.

 While this take inspiration from the Roland JP-8000, it is not trying to match its sound in any meaningful way.
-This generation simply takes the general idea of combining multiple oscillators with some detune and mix settings, something you could also do by using multiple generators on an instrument.
+This generator simply takes the general idea of combining multiple oscillators with some detune and mix settings, something you could also do by using multiple generators on an instrument.

 ![](images/GeneratorParams/GeneratorSuperSaw.png#center)